jxjo/AirfoilEditor/README.md

 ### Polars on Demand

-Within the app, a polar is generated on demand, specifically at the time it needs to be displayed, and this occurs asynchronously in a background task.
-Each polar is stored in an individual file using the Xfoil polar format.
+Within the app, a polar is generated on demand at the time it needs to be displayed.
+If a polar is required, a Xfoil polar generation will be executed asynchronously in a background task.
+Each generated polar is stored in an individual file using the Xfoil polar format for fast access if the polar is needed again.

 This method enables the sequential review of airfoils or airfoil designs, displaying the polars without requiring additional user input.